bookiza/bookiza.js/README.markdown

 # flippy.JS

 A leafy responsive alternative to Turnjs.
-No jQuery dependency.
-No javascript fallback.
+No jQuery dependency along with a no javascript fallback.

 ## API